TELUS Optik TV

 We analyzed support calls, interviewed agents and found three consistent pain points:

-When Rightsizing occurred, users see "We swapped Theme Pack A for Theme Pack B" with no context as to why, leaving customers confused.
+Rightsizing messages like "We swapped Theme Pack A for Theme Pack B" gave customers no context as to why.

 Backend failures pushed users to "Please Contact Support" with no context on what went wrong or what to do next.